Engagement Is Key to Boosting Retirement Security

 While employer-sponsored 401(k) plans have successfully boosted participation rates in recent years, once in these plans, workers also need educational support, so they are better equipped to manage and adjust their retirement strategies over time, and to help them make smart choices.

-A study by the TIAA Institute last year examined the effectiveness of various strategies designed to increase participation in the federal Thrift Savings Plan (TSP) among members of the U.S. military.
-It looked at the use of leading strategies to nudge better savings, including automatic enrollment; automated reminders and prompts; pre-selected savings rates and allocations to make investing simpler; and “active choice,” which requires savers to proactively make a series of informed decisions on key issues such as contribution rates and asset allocation to get them to engage more with their plan.
-The study found that active choice increased participation rates by nearly 11 percentage points more than traditional nudges like reminder prompts and pre-selected savings rates.10
+A 2022 study by the TIAA Institute examined the effectiveness of various strategies designed to increase participation in the federal Thrift Savings Plan (TSP) among members of the U.S. military.
+It looked at the use of strategies to nudge better savings, including automatic enrollment; automated reminders and prompts; pre-selected savings rates and allocations to make investing simpler; and “active choice,” which requires savers to proactively make a series of informed decisions on key issues such as contribution rates and asset allocation to get them to engage more with their plan.
+The study found that active choice increased participation rates by nearly 11 percentage points over traditional nudges like reminder prompts and pre-selected savings rates.

 This wasn’t the only study to generate this result.
-Empower Retirement recently examined its own base of retirement savers and determined that engaged savers, defined as those who have recently interacted with the company’s advisors, customer care center, website, or app customer care center exhibit significantly higher savings rates (9.2% vs. 5.7%) and feel more comfortable making investment decisions (54% vs. 20%).11
+Empower Retirement recently examined its own base of retirement savers and found that engaged savers, defined as those who had recently interacted with the company’s advisors, customer care center, website, or app customer care center, show significantly higher savings rates (9.2% vs. 5.7%) and feel more comfortable making investment decisions (54% vs. 20%).

 How retirement savers can be encouraged to engage more